 Efficiency.
-First, we observe in the first column that the difference between the theoretical efficiency and the simulated efficiency remains small (< 5% absolute difference), which shows the accuracy of the first-order approximation.
-Then, with very few errors ($MTBE = 10^6$), we observe that duplication is always better than triplication.
+First, we observe from the first plot of Figures 1, 2 and 3 that the difference between the theoretical efficiency and the simulated efficiency is quite small (< 5% absolute difference), which shows the accuracy of the first-order approximation.
+Then, with very few errors $(MTBE = 10^6)$, we observe that duplication is always better than triplication.
 This is as expected, since the maximum efficiency for duplication is 0.5 (assuming $\alpha = 0$ and no error), while the maximum efficiency for triplication is 0.33.
 However, as the MTBE decreases, triplication becomes more attractive and eventually outperforms duplication.
-With a checkpoint cost of 30 minutes (first row), the MTBE required is around 28 hours for process triplication to win and 20 hours for group triplication to win.
-With smaller checkpoint costs, such as 60 seconds (second row) and 30 seconds (third row), checkpoints can be more frequent and the MTBE required for triplication to win is pushed down to a couple of hours and a couple of minutes, respectively.
+With a checkpoint cost of 30 minutes (Figure 1), the MTBE required is around 28 hours for process triplication to win and 20 hours for group triplication to win.
+With smaller checkpoint costs, such as 60 seconds (Figure 2) and 30 seconds (Figure 3), checkpoints can be more frequent and the MTBE required for triplication to win is pushed down to a couple of hours and a couple of minutes, respectively.

 Number of errors and recoveries.
-The second column presents the number of errors and the corresponding number of recoveries per million hours of work.
-The number of errors is always higher than the number of recoveries, because multiple errors can occur during a period (before the checkpoint, which is the point of detection), causing a single recovery.
-At $MTBE = 10^2$, almost half of the errors that occurred with duplication were actually hidden behind another error.
+The second plot of the three figures presents the number of errors and the corresponding number of recoveries per million hours of work.
+First, we note that the number of errors is always higher than the number of recoveries.
+This is because multiple errors can occur during a period (before the checkpoint, which is the point of detection), causing a single recovery, and in the case of triplication, some errors are masked by majority voting and hence no recovery is needed.
+In particular, with $MTBE = 10^2$, almost half of the errors that occurred with duplication were actually hidden behind another error.
 Even more errors were hidden with group triplication, since one more error (in a different replica) is required to cause a recovery.
-Finally, (almost) all errors were hidden with process replication, which is able to handle many errors, as long as they strike in different processes.
+Finally, (almost) all errors were hidden with process triplication, which is able to handle many errors, as long as they strike in different processes.